-DATA COLLECTION worksheet:
+DATA COLLECTION WORKSHEET (Data Entry):

 For each trail to be entered, find the first empty row and click on the row number.
 Use the horizontal and vertical scroll bars to position the display; use the cursor or tab to select fields.
-Data is saved to Google Drive as they are entered so there is no need to save the spreadsheet – just close (quit).
+Data is saved to Google Drive as entered so there is no provision to save the spreadsheet – just close (quit).
 It is not necessary to enter “0” for any field.

-TRAIL: This term is used in the broadest sense.
+Note about the meaning of ‘trail’: This term is used in the broadest sense.
 Usually it relates to those boxes monitored/managed by one or two trail monitors.
 The term could indicate one box in a backyard, hundreds of boxes on a ranch, park, golf course or forest, or a subset of these.
-I would prefer that each trail monitored by an individual (or small number) is reported separately and not lumped together.
+I would prefer that each trail is reported separately and not lumped together but that is your choice.
 If a trail crosses a county boundary, place it in the county in which the majority of the boxes appear.
-Alternately report the boxes which are in each county using a slightly different trailname in each county.
+Alternately report the boxes which are in each county using a slightly different trailname for each county.

 Comment: Yes, I am aware that we took a step backward in our ability to validate and verify data as well as our ability to enforce consistency of monitor and trail names.
 Unfortunately this is the penalty for using free, cloud-based, shared data and software.
 Maybe someone can help me figure out a better approach for the future.
 I continue to look for a better way to report the annual data.
 I encourage you to submit your detailed, box-by-box data to Nestwatch for use in their scientific studies.